-From the early days of information technology data was collective, in the early days it was mostly banks and credit cards companies that collect data on the cardholders later came supermarkets with the store cards.
-In the early day, most data was used to doing statistical analysis.
+From the early days of information technology, data was collected, it was primarily banks and credit card companies that collected data on the cardholders and later came supermarkets with the store cards.
+In the early day, most data was used to do statistical analysis.

-With the event of the internet for everyone, the explosion of data collection took off, and many businesses build a business around collecting data and offered these service to other businesses.
-Internet was built on anonymity, paving the way for a place where free speech would role, with business tracking what we doing online, privacy on the internet is hard to do if you don’t know what to do to keep your privacy.
+With the advent of the internet for everyone, through numerous providers such as hughesnet internet, for example, the explosion of data collection took off, and many businesses built a business around collecting data and offered these services to other businesses.
+The Internet was built on anonymity, paving the way for a place where free speech would rule.
+With businesses tracking what we are doing online, privacy on the internet is hard to do if you don’t know what to do to keep your privacy.

-Everyone is tracking you online, big companies like Amazon, Twitter, Google, Facebook and Microsoft collect a lot of data on you in order to serve up targeted ads.
-A lot of you personal data from websites that you have set up accounts on can be scooped up in all the hacks or data breaches that are happened more frequently.
+Everyone is tracking you online, big companies like Amazon, Twitter, Google, Facebook and Microsoft collect a lot of data on you to serve up targeted ads.
+A lot of your personal data from websites that you have set up accounts on can be scooped up in all the hacks or data breaches that are happening more frequently.

-You want to know what you could do the be online being tracked, I will provide you with some tools on how you could stay online without being tracked.
-To be really anonymous online is…to not go online at all.
-You want to be online and you want to be anonymous to minimize the spying, targeted ads, and ID theft.
+If you want to know what you could do to be online being tracked, I will provide you with some tools to stay online without being tracked.
+To be anonymous online is…to not go online at all.
+You want to be online, and you want to be anonymous to minimize spying, targeted ads, and ID theft.

 Social Network Security

-Facebook makes money by having lots of users looking at lots of ads, and from time to time making your data available to other businesses.
+Facebook makes money by having many users looking at many ads and, from time to time, making your data available to other businesses.
 There are several steps you can take to regain some Facebook anonymity.
 In a browser, go to the Account menu in the upper right and select Settings > Privacy.
-Click the “Edit” link on every choice on this page to personalize who can see what, who can friend you, even who can look you up.
+Click the “Edit” link on every choice on this page to personalize who can see what, who can friend you, and even who can look you up.
 In your activity log, you can delete a post that you have made in the past.
 I have a habit of deleting old posts or likes I made.
 I just keep one year of data.

 If you don’t want to use Facebook anymore, you can, delete the account.
 Deactivating it leaves your data on the site for your potential return.
 Go to this Facebook page and follow the instructions.